zenite-docs/zenite-docs.github.io/server/information.md

 * IP - the server public IP
 * Server Region - the datacenter region the server resides on
 * Server Tier - the server performance tier
 * Price per Month - the price of the server on monthly basis.
-This price **will not** change if there are any pricing changes on zenite.
-The price of already deployed servers for a single server tier will stay the same, always.
+This price **will not** change if there are any pricing changes for the current server tier on zenite.
+The price of already deployed servers for a single tier will stay the same, always.

 ### Root credentials